SkeptiCamp NYC 2024 - Share the Apple of Knowledge December 7th, 2024

 Other Camps

 Many other unconferences now exist, for a wide variety of topics.
 Most of them are technology related.
 But, not all of them.
-These are just a few:
+These were just a few:

 PodCamp CloudCamp reBarCamp